AWAH-SIP/AWAH-SIP_Documentation/docs/source/AWAH-SIP_GUI.rst

   :width: 600
   :alt: GUI overwiew

-Each Line in the main view represents an account.
+Each line in the main view represents an account.

-**Name** The custom Name of a SIP account.
+**Name:** The custom Name of a SIP account.

-**User** The SIP number or the user of an account.
+**User:** The SIP number or the user of an account.

-**SIP state** This indicates the state of an account.
+**SIP state:** This indicates the state of an account.
 If this field is green the acocunt is properly registered on the SIP server.

-**Call state** The state of a call.
+**Call state:** The state of a call.
 This is green when a call is connected.

-**Make Call** By clicking on the telephone handset icon you can inititate or hang up a call.
+**Make Call:** By clicking on the telephone handset icon you can inititate or hang up a call.

-**Info** This opens an info window with call statistics if a call is connected.
+**Info:** This opens an info window with call statistics if a call is connected.

 Make a call
 -----------